-Brian Stork’s business philosophy is simple – create value for clients by solving problems through diligent counseling and aggressive advocacy.
-He practices primarily in the Litigation and Construction sections of the Firm, with an emphasis in business litigation, construction disputes and contract formation, labor and employment law, catastrophic personal injury losses and real estate matters, he focuses on gaining an in-depth understanding of his clients’ organizations so he can best help them craft effective and creative strategies.
+Brian Stork centers his practice on a simple business philosophy: Create value for clients by solving problems through diligent counseling and aggressive advocacy.
+Handling business litigation, construction disputes and contract formation, labor and employment law, catastrophic personal injury losses, and real estate matters, he focuses on gaining an in-depth understanding of his clients’ organizations so he can best help them craft effective and creative strategies.

-- Business Litigation: Brian handles commercial litigation matters on behalf of start-ups and entrepreneurs, as well as medium and large businesses, using his excellent speaking and writing skills to his clients’ advantage.
+Brian litigates in commercial cases on behalf of start-ups and entrepreneurs, as well as medium and large businesses, using his excellent speaking and writing skills to his clients’ advantage.
 These matters include contractual disputes, banking and financial services litigation, franchise disputes, business torts, commercial landlord-tenant disputes, injunctive relief and post-judgment collection actions.